networklore/ansible-role-nrpe-client/README.md

 [![Build Status](https://travis-ci.org/networklore/ansible-role-nrpe-client.svg?branch=master)](https://travis-ci.org/networklore/ansible-role-nrpe-client)

-* This role is a work in progress.
-Don't use yet.

 This role installs the NRPE client on a monitoring server.
 You can use this role as an addon to the `networklore/nagios`role.